njorogedr/Algo-trading-App/README.md

 # Algo-trading-App
-This project is a geared toward design, implementation to clean development of a successful, efficient Trading app
+This project is a geared toward design, implementation to clean development of a successful, efficient Algorithmic Trading app
 # Core Framework
 databases
 Apis and Libs